Grichou91140/newton-collimation-assistant/README.md

 In practice it works well as a **field collimation assistant**, especially when combined with a final star test or Cheshire verification.

 ---
+First Step :
 ![Main](examples/1-MAIN-DETECTION-WINDOW.png)
+Detection :
+shortcut m (multiple angles),
+then p (clic 3 points),
+then u (again 3 points to define sector to analyse) then d (detect focuser tube) then n (new detection) turn the camera 90°
 ![Detection window](examples/2-DETECTION.png)
+After 4 angles, 0°, 90°, 180°, 270°
 ![After 4 detections](examples/3-LAST-DETECTION.png)
+shortcut b brings to review window
 ![Setup window](examples/4-REVIEW-WINDOW.png)
+Make your collimation based on the detected center wich is the geometrical center of the focuser tube
 ![Done](examples/5-COLLIMATION.png)
+Then t and turn VERY GENTLY the camera, after 5s you'll get the result.
 ![Test and Confidence](examples/6-FINAL_TEST_and_RESULTS.png)

 ---